These Fig and Pistachio Baked Bean Tin Christmas Cakes are the perfect Christmas treat.

 Christmas cake is a little bit like marmite, you either love it or you hate it.
 Personally, I absolutely love it.
 There’s nothing better than sitting down to a slab of Christmas cake and a hunk of crumbly cheese (don’t knock it till you’ve tried it!), utter bliss.
 Unfortunately, in my family I’m a minority.
 There’s only two of us that partake in the fruity number, often meaning a full cake goes to waste.

 That’s where these adorable little buggers come into their own.
+These Fig and Pistachio Baked Bean Tin Christmas Cakes are individually portioned and bloody adorable to boot!
 Not only do you get a super cute Christmas cake to enjoy, sans waste, but you also get a handful to give away as gifts.
 Talk about your win win situation.
+Wrap them in cellophane and finish off with a festive ribbon, you’ll be remembered for years to come.

 When Waitrose contacted me, asking me to put a fun spin on a traditional Christmas cake recipe I just knew I had to bust out the baked bean tins.